ruasnv/fet-modeling/README.md

-# MOSFET I_D Modeling Project
+# MOSFET Drain Current Modeling Project
-This project provides a robust framework for modeling the drain current (I_D) of MOSFETs using a data-driven approach.
+This project provides a robust framework for modeling the drain current (Id) of MOSFETs using a data-driven approach.
 It addresses the challenge of limited real-world measurement data by employing a specialized Physically-Aware Generative Adversarial Network (GAN) for data augmentation.
 The final compact model is trained on a comprehensive, augmented dataset to ensure high accuracy and generalization.

 ## **Key Features**